 New Englanders have always felt blessed by plentiful water, and we are lucky compaired to other parts of the country.
 That attitude, though, has kept us from recognizing the importance of conserving water and the consequenses of not doing so.
 Every drop of water we use is a drop the fish in our rivers, frogs in our wetlands, and wildlife along our streams don’t have.

-We recently experienced a wake-up call regarding the environmental consequences of water use in our area when Aquarion Water Company applied for a permit to pump 1 million gallons a day from a previously unused well 150 feet from the Norwalk River in Wilton.
+A few years ago we experienced a wake-up call regarding the environmental consequences of water use in our area when Aquarion Water Company applied for a permit to pump 1 million gallons a day from a previously unused well 150 feet from the Norwalk River in Wilton.
 This pumping would have decreased the flow in the river significantly and affected the surrounding wetlands, which are home to wood frogs, fairy shrimp, birds, bees and butterflies as well as local mammal populations.
 Luckily thanks to people like you in our community, we successfully protested the new well and Aquarion withdrew its permit.
 The challenge now is to reduce our water use, so Aquarion is not forced to apply again for a permit to open new wells along the Norwalk River in order to provide us with the water we need.

 Increases in population density and the resulting stormwater runoff due to development, the rise of giant lawn-based landscaping, and climate change have combined to create very real drought issues in Southwest Connecticut.
 The last two new diversion permits–to take water from our rivers and streams–by Aquarion have been done so to “improve drought resiliency in Southwest CT,” according to the company.
 Well owners also affect the environment, as draw-downs on ground water levels affect wetland health and streamflows in the same way that Aquarion’s pumping does, but on a smaller scale.

-Outdoor irrigation systems account for 70% of water use in the summer.
+Outdoor watering accounts for 70% of water use in the summer.
 According to Aquarion spokesperson Peter Fazekas, “If you look at those four towns [Greenwich, Stamford, Darien, New Canaan], 40 percent of their annual water use is for lawns.
 So during the summer months, that figure is more like 70 percent.”
 The new diversion from our watershed would have gone to help these towns continue to water their enormous lawns.
 The answer to our region’s problems is conservation–reduced lawn size, rain barrels and more native plants that don’t require as much water.
 This problem exists across the country, not just here.
 In the U.S. 60% of drinking water is used outside.
 For more information on updating your landscaping to protect our rivers, water supply, and local pollinators, birds and other wildlife, see our landscape responsibly page and our website Pollinator-pathway.org.
 In response to recent water shortages, Aquarion has put in place permanent restrictions on outdoor watering in our area.

 Every acre of land that is covered with an impervious surface generates 27,000 gallons of surface runoff instead of groundwater recharge during a one-inch rainstorm, according to UCONN Agricultural Extension, and: